aws-samples/aws-java-sample/README.md

 ## Running the S3 sample

+### Prerequisites
+You will need to go to [IAM policies page](https://console.aws.amazon.com/iam/home?#policies), search for the String "S3," and "Attach" the "AmazonS3FullAccess" policy to the user whose credentials exist in your `~/.aws/credentials` file.
+Otherwise, you will likely get a `AmazonServiceException`/`Access Denied`/`403` error.

 This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
 The code will generate a bucket name for you, as well as an example file to upload.
 All you need to do